port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/gcp/examples/mapping_extra_resources.md

 ### Case Style Preservation

-Certain APIs return properties in specific case styles (e.g., `camelCase`).
-By default, the GCP integration will convert them to `snake_case` format.
-However, you can preserve the original case style for the following APIs:
+For resources listed below, the GCP Integration provides flexibility to either transform the properties to snake_case or preserve the original case style (e.g., camelCase) returned by the API for consistency with other resources.

+This feature applies to the following kinds:

 - Projects (`cloudresourcemanager.googleapis.com/Project`)
 - Organizations (`cloudresourcemanager.googleapis.com/Organization`)